NabinSaru/C-Platformer-First-Year-Project-/README.md

-#C-Platformer
+# C-Platformer
 A simple Platformer game coded in C using the SDL multimedia framework.
+Game images made in aseprite.
+Game sounds and music ripped from Castlevania.

 ### Title Screen
 ![Title Screen](images/titlescreen.png)